wenyang/azureml-v2-preview/docs/guides/distributed.rst

 Distributed Processing
 ======================

-Distributed processing is easy with `azureml`.
+Distributed processing is easy with `azure.ml`.

 Overview
 --------